rogerhub/macbok/README.md

-# macbok, a provisioner for my MacBook
+# macbok, a provisioner for my MacBook Pro

 This project installs packages from Homebrew, Homebrew Cask, PyPI, and Ruby Gems.
 It also sets up symbolic links and configures some OS X settings.